Monthly Planner

 The Monthly Planner – Your Big Tasks

-Once you have a solid Annual Plan, which also includes your list of ongoing projects and recurring items, it’s time to change the outlook to the monthly horizon.
-When you created your annual plan, you focused not only on the itemized actions you must take this year toward your short-term goals, but also on your learning plan structure.
-In this way you created some general deadlines throughout the year.
+Once you have a solid Annual Plan, which includes your list of ongoing projects and recurring items, it’s time to change the outlook to the monthly horizon.
+When you created your annual plan, you focused on the itemized actions you must take this year toward your short-term goals and your learning plan structure.
+In this way, you created some general deadlines throughout the year.

-Having crystal clarity about the way your month should unfold before the month actually starts is a critical step in ensuring that you will stick to the plan.
+Being crystal clear about how your month should unfold before the month actually starts is a critical step in ensuring that you will stick to the plan.
 That’s why I recommend doing your monthly plan on the last Sunday of the previous month.

 At that time, you will close the current week, and you’ll do your weekly summary (which you’ll learn about next) and then proceed first to do a review of the month that has ended, followed by the plan for the next month.

 Over time, you will develop the skill to go through these reviews much faster.
-You’ll learn how to quickly spot the problem areas, and how to implement systems to fix them.
-Therefore I highly recommend you don’t skip any of these review steps, as they will help you tremendously.
+You’ll learn how to spot the problem areas quickly and how to implement systems to fix them.
+Therefore I highly recommend you not skip any of these review steps, as they will help you tremendously.

 Once you’ve completed any reviews due, you can move forward with the new month’s plan.
 That will ensure that you have all the up-to-date information, and you can base your decisions on the current situation.